simonmichael/hledger/hledger-lib/doc/hledger_csv.5.m4.md

 If the CSV has the currency in a separate field, assign that to the `currency` pseudo field which will be automatically prepended to the amount.
 (Or you can do the same thing with a field assignment.)

+If the CSV includes a running balance, you can assign that to the `balance` pseudo field to generate a [balance assertion](/journal.html#balance-assertoins) on `account1` whenever the balance field is non-empty.
+(Eg to double-check your bank's balance calculation.)

 If an amount value is parenthesised, it will be de-parenthesised and sign-flipped automatically.

 The generated journal entries will be sorted by date.
 The original order of same-day entries will be preserved, usually.
 <!-- (by reversing the CSV entries if they seem to be in reverse date order). -->

-If you assign anything to the `balance` pseudo field, it would become an assertion of the balance of `account1`.
-If you assign empty string to it, no assertion will be generated (this can be used to omit balance assertions on some transactions).